Defense jury verdict exonerates deceased PWC operator, saving insurers millions

 In her suit against the operators of both vessels, the plaintiff argued that the person she allowed to operate her family’s Sea Doo should have been more attentive to the MasterCraft 900 feet behind, should have anticipated that the MasterCraft’s operator would not slow down or change course, and should have accelerated the Sea Doo out of the way.

-Faced with the necessity to avoid even a scintilla of liability or expose its three insurance clients to massive payouts, the Plunkett Cooney lawyers succeeded.
+Faced with the necessity to avoid even a scintilla of liability or expose its three insurance clients to massive payouts, Plunkett Cooney's lawyers succeeded.
 After a five-day federal court trial, the jury, which knew nothing about the underlying insurance and collectability issues, returned an 8-0 verdict imposing $4.6 million in damages on the MasterCraft's owner and operator and completely exonerating the firm’s client, the deceased operator of the Sea Doo, and preserving intact all of his estate’s potential insurance coverage.

-When the plaintiff appealed, the firm's appellate department prepared a persuasive brief and presented a convincing argument in the court of appeals.
+When the plaintiff appealed, members of the firm's appellate department prepared a persuasive brief and presented a convincing argument in the court of appeals.
 Four weeks later, the appellate court issued a unanimous opinion affirming all of the trial court results.

 Litigation of claims often can and should be avoided.
 However, when that is not possible, heading to court with a prepared and aggressive legal team is the only choice.